FabricioRuSe/MaxiCodeChallenge/README.md

 ## WebApi

   > Open the solution file located in ./CodeChallenge.sln

-  > Restore nuget packages needed for solution
+  > Open SSMS and connect to a SQL Server Instance

-  > Run the script ./CodeChallenge/MaxiDB.sql to create the DB in a SQL Server instance
+  > Run the script ./CodeChallenge/MaxiDB.sql to create the DB

-  > Modify the file ./CodeChalleng/appsettings.json with the ConnectionString values needed to connect to your SQL Server instance
+  > Modify the file ./CodeChallenge/appsettings.json with the ConnectionString values needed to connect to your SQL Server instance

   > Run the solution